-In this 10-week course, you’ll get the chance to do just that.
+In this 10-week online course, you’ll gain the skills to become an amateur astronomer.
 Learning to read the night sky might sound daunting, but with just a bit of practise, you’ll be pointing out Cassiopeia, finding the North Star, and spotting planets!
 During the course you’ll learn how to set up and operate a simple telescope and how best to use binoculars.
 You’ll develop a deeper understanding of our own star – the Sun – and learn just enough about the planets to impress your family and friends!
 You’ll learn about orbits, eclipses and how gravity keeps the Solar System in order.
 And you’ll discover the wonders of our own galaxy, the Milky Way.
-You’ll also learn about cosmic recycling and why ‘we’re all made of stardust’!
-No previous knowledge of astronomy is required.
+You’ll also learn about cosmic recycling and why “we’re all made of stardust”!

 After studying this course you should be able to:

-• use planetarium apps on mobile devices to explore and classify Solar System planets and Messier objects
+• Use planetarium apps on mobile devices to explore and classify Solar System planets and Messier objects

-• demonstrate knowledge of star formation and how the Sun works
+• Demonstrate knowledge of star formation and how the Sun works

-• explain astronomical terms and show confidence using a wide range of astronomical vocabulary
+• Explain astronomical terms and show confidence using a wide range of astronomical vocabulary

 Some of you would rather be in a classroom.
 But until COVID-19 restrictions are lifted, this won’t be possible.
 We’re hoping that during 2021, things will be back to something a little more like normal.
 If this is the case, we’ll run some of our astronomy courses face-to-face in a classroom in Hastings.